Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Hack and the Four Actions

-{{Overcome Obstacle}} — Crack an attack barrier and get into the secure net it protects.
+{{Overcome Obstacle}}​—Crack an attack barrier and get into the secure net it protects.
 To code an IC program to patrol your own personal castle in the Net, and a geisha construct to keep you company while you are there.
-Use it to hack your boss's memory so he'll think you've already completed project Daedalus.
+Use it to hack your boss's memory so he'll think you've {already completed project Daedalus}.

-{{Create Advantage}} — Stir up a localized {Packet Storm} that'll keep the system you just cracked from tracing your signal.
+{{Create Advantage}}​—Stir up a localized {Packet Storm} that'll keep the system you just cracked from tracing your signal.
 To activate the {Fire Suppression System} as a distraction so your team can penetrate the Hyldyne Corporate building.
 Or hack the security controller and make yourself {Invisible to their Security Sensors}.

-{{Attack}} — Attack IC programs and other hackers if you are both interfaced in the same system.
+{{Attack}}​—Attack IC programs and other hackers if you are both interfaced in the same system.

-{{Defend}} — Defend against most actions another hacker tries to take if you are both in the same system.
+{{Defend}}​—Defend against most actions another hacker tries to take if you are both in the same system.
 Defend your own brain from being hacked if someone gets past the defenses on your interface.

 #### Example Stunts

-**IC Master** — You write all your own security programs.
+**IC Master**​—You write all your own security programs.
 Any net security you regularly maintain provides +2 opposition to intrusions.

-**Ghost in the Net** — +2 to {{Defend}} against attempts to detect, locate, track, or otherwise id your handiwork in the Net.
+**Ghost in the Net**​—+2 to {{Defend}} against attempts to detect, locate, track, or otherwise id your handiwork in the Net.

-**Code Shredder** — You get +2 to {{Attack}} hostile IC and other net constructs, though not live hackers.
+**Code Shredder**​—You get +2 to {{Attack}} hostile IC and other net constructs, though not live hackers, or AI.

-**Deus Ex Machina** — You get +2 to {{Create Advantage}} when you are creating a physical effect.
+**Deus Ex Machina**​—You get +2 to {{Create Advantage}} when you are creating a physical effect.

 ### Physique

-Physique has a different meaning in the dark future.
-You can buy yourself a brand new cybernetic body that's stronger and tougher than any meat body could ever be.
+Physique has a different meaning in the dark future when you can buy yourself a brand new cybernetic body that's 10× stronger and tougher than any meat body could ever be.

 Physique is still a measure of a character's strength, endurance, toughness, but characters who are not cybernetically enhanced are limited to Physique of 3.

-**Special** — Unlike Fate Core, characters only get an extra physical stress box if their Physique is 4 or 5.
+**Special**​—Unlike Fate Core, characters only get an extra physical stress box if their Physique is 4 or 5.
 A character gets 2 extra physical stress boxes if their Physique is 6 or 7 (Something that is possible with a very high spec cybernetic body).

 #### Physique and the Four Actions

-{{Overcome Obstacle}} — Overcome obstacles that require the application of brute force—most often to overcome a situation aspect on a zone—or any other physical impedance, like prison bars or locked gates.
+{{Overcome Obstacle}}​—Overcome obstacles that require the application of brute force—most often to overcome a situation aspect on a zone—or any other physical impedance, like prison bars or locked gates.
 Of course, Physique is the classic skill for arm-wrestling matches and other contests of applied strength, as well as marathons or other endurance-based challenges.

-{{Create Advantage}} — Physique has a lot of potential for advantages in physical conflict, usually related to grappling and holding someone in place, making them {Pinned} or {Locked Down}.
+{{Create Advantage}}​—Physique has a lot of potential for advantages in physical conflict, usually related to grappling and holding someone in place, making them {Pinned} or {Locked Down}.
 You might also use it as a way of discovering physical impairments possessed by the target—grappling the old mercenary tells you that he has a {Bum Leg} or some such.

-{{Attack}} — Physique is not used to harm people directly; use the Fight skill.
+{{Attack}}​—Physique is not used to harm people directly; use the Fight skill.

-{{Defend}} — Though you don't generally use Physique to defend against attacks, you can use it to provide active opposition to someone else's movement, provided you're in a small enough space that you can effectively use your body to block access.
+{{Defend}}​—Though you don't generally use Physique to defend against attacks, you can use it to provide active opposition to someone else's movement, provided you're in a small enough space that you can effectively use your body to block access.
 You might also interpose something heavy and brace it to stop someone from getting through.

 #### Example Stunts

-**Servo Enhanced Cyberarticulation** — Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to {{Overcome Obstacle}} rolls for carrying and lifting.
+**Servo Enhanced Cyberarticulation**—Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to {{Overcome Obstacle}} rolls for carrying and lifting.

-**Toxin Scrubbers** — Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to {{Defend}} against drugs and poisons, including alcohol.
+**Toxin Scrubbers**—Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to {{Defend}} against drugs and poisons, including alcohol.

-**Grappler** — +2 to {{Create Advantage}} on foes you are grappling with.
+**Grappler**—+2 to {{Create Advantage}} on foes you are grappling with.

 ### Pilot